DarkangelKid/rss/README.md

 ```

 Even for single line conditions and loops, require curly brackets.
+This is the only one I am not completely convinced with.
+As you know, you can
+comment out a condition and it still works.
+Perhaps just require a space after
+the single line and not the condition.
 ```
 for(i = 0; i < array.length; i++)
 {